yak3d/yak3d.github.io/content/stories/whispers-in-the-dark-p1.md

 “Maybe...
 The files were there, we downloaded most of them before the daemon-thing manifested.
 As we looked deeper, something looked back.
 Something perceived me, and I don’t mean like the usual ICE detection.
 It felt like it reached into my mind… no, that’s not accurate.
 Even daemons can fry a runner’s brain in realspace.”

 Leese rubbed her eyes before continuing.
 “Cyberspace… darkened as if something cast a shadow over it.
 Then it felt like the daemon-thing was scanning my thoughts and making me relive every memory.
-I swear it was taking my thoughts and memory.”
+I swear it was taking my thoughts.”

 Mags’ eyebrows shot up in genuine surprise.
 “Okay, that’s not a daemon.
 That’s next-level shit.
 What else did it do?”